DeFiDruid/TeleBotTools/README.md

 * Auto delayed for spesific group
 * Support multiple threads worker just using single file
 * Support multiple language
+* Support license with period
+* Free trial license

-For support and bug fixing please contact [gemsoftroy at gmail.com] or join our channel t.me/gemsoftroy
+For support and bug fixing or ordering license or renewal please contact [gemsoftroy at gmail.com] or join our channel t.me/gemsoftroy